-If you have criminal felony case in the Van Nuys courthouse, step by step, first you're going to end up in Department 100, that's the felony arraignment court and you'll either enter a not guilty plea or you can continue the arraignment.
+If you have a criminal felony case in the Van Nuys courthouse, step by step, first you're going to end up in Department 100, that's the felony arraignment court, and you'll either enter a not guilty plea, or you can continue the arraignment.

-After you do your preliminary hearing which is basically a mini trial where the government has to try and show that you prima facia committed the elements of each crime that you're charged with.
-If they present enough evidence to the judge, the judge will then hold you to answer and you will be sent into the trial court.
+After you do your preliminary hearing, a mini-trial where the government has to try and show that you prima facia committed the elements of each crime you're charged with.
+If they present enough evidence to the judge, the judge will then hold you to answer, and you will be sent into the trial court.

 Trial Court in Van Nuys

-In the trial court — there’s probably six trial courts in Van Nuys — you will have your trial judge and that judge will pretty much be in charge of your case until it's time to go to trial.
+In the trial court — there are probably six trial courts in Van Nuys — you will have your trial judge, and that judge will pretty much be in charge of your case until it's time to go to trial.

 You can try to negotiate with the judge.
-You can try to negotiate with the prosecutor.
-You can go to the higher-up prosecutor in the Van Nuys court and finally you either resolve your case or what you can do is, you can take your case to trial.
-You'll pick a jury and then the jury will decide whether you're innocent or guilty.
+You can try to deal with the prosecutor.
+You can go to the higher-up prosecutor in the Van Nuys court, and finally, you either resolve your case, or what you can do is you can take your case to trial.
+You'll pick a jury, and then the jury will decide whether you're innocent or guilty.